pragsn/Customer-Agent/README.md

 The backend is implemented using Next.js API Routes, which handle refund processing, agent orchestration, and reasoning log management.

+_👾**Testing**_

+Vitest was used to implement automated unit tests for refund validation logic and agent workflows.
+A total of 18 test cases were executed successfully.

 ---

 **🤖TOOL BASED WORKFLOW?**